hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

      `endpointServiceNames` (created via the [New Service](#new-service)
      section)
    - `name` represents the conceptual infrastructure represented by the create, read, update, and delete methods of the service API.
+It should be a singular noun.
 For example, in an API that has methods such as `CreateThing`, `DeleteThing`, `DescribeThing`, and `ModifyThing` the name of the resource would end in `_thing`.

  - [ ] __Arguments_and_Attributes__: The HCL for arguments and attributes should
    mimic the types and structs presented by the AWS API.
 API arguments should be